Jerboaz/Jerboaz/README.md

 #### Pronouns: They/Them + He/It (+ Others)
 #### Sexuality: Pansexual (taken ily suitcase/sunnyy :3)

+#### also errmm my discord is fancase feel free to add me whenever uhhmmm

 ---

 ### Before You Interact (BYI):